Deep-sea mining: beyond the headlines

 And I cannot emphasise this enough: we are doing the research because we do not yet know the answer to the question (not to find a particular answer).

-And if we already knew that deep-sea mining would be catastrophic, we wouldn't need a moratorium on the development of deep-sea mining for "further research" to understand its impacts; we could call for a ban on deep-sea mining right now, based on the evidence of our research, if that were the case.
+And if we already knew that all types of deep-sea mining would be catastrophic, we wouldn't need a moratorium on the development of deep-sea mining for "further research" to understand its impacts; we could call for a ban on deep-sea mining right now, based on the evidence of our research, if that were the case.

 Note that neither of those are answers to the question "should we mine the deep sea?".
 They are answers to the question "what are the impacts of deep-sea mining likely to be?".
 Our research will answer that question, which will then need to be compared with the impacts of other forms of mining.